firefly-iii/firefly-iii.org/requested-features.md

 ### Exporting data to the MT940 format
 Although this would not bloat Firefly III too much, it is a lot of work and will probably never happen.

+### Pending income / financial planning / predicting income and expenses
+There have been a lot of ideas for "financial planning".
+The ability to schedule transactions, to plan expenses and deposits, and to be able to predict what is going to happen in the future.

+This idea fits financial planning as well: you would be able to predict your incomes by keeping a list somewhere.

+I feel that such a list would be part of a larger system that manages your invoices.
+The ability to create, manage and send invoices is something typical of a business finance system, as you mention.
+And being able just to see which invoices have yet to be paid seems to be "double administration": your business financial software should already keep track of this.

+As far as Firefly is concerned, such transactions could be part of "planned expenses" or rather "planned income" as another issue has suggested.

+It's not going to happen in the near future.
+Currently I'm focussing on the import/export and the ability to see what happened (past tense) using reports and charts.
+The extrapolation to the future is something that needs to be done manually, and that includes invoice management.